rocky-linux/documentation/docs/books/lxd_server/08-snapshots.md

 Success!
 Our snapshot is in place.

-Now, get into the ubuntu-test container:
+Get into the ubuntu-test container:

 ```
 lxc exec ubuntu-test bash
 ```

-And create an empty file with the _touch_ command:
+Create an empty file with the _touch_ command:

 ```
 touch this_file.txt
 ```

-Now exit the container.
+Exit the container.

-Before we restore the container as it was prior to creating the file, the safest way to restore a container, particularly if there have been a lot of changes, is to stop it first:
+Before restoring the container how it was prior to creating the file, the safest way to restore a container, particularly if there have been many changes, is to stop it first:

 ```
 lxc stop ubuntu-test
 ```

-Then restore it:
+Restore it:

 ```
 lxc restore ubuntu-test ubuntu-test-1
 ```

-Then start the container again:
+Start the container again:

 ```
 lxc start ubuntu-test
 ```

-If you get back into the container again and look, our "this_file.txt" that we created is now gone.
+If you get back into the container again and look, our "this_file.txt" that you created is now gone.

-Once you don't need a snapshot anymore, you can delete it:
+When you do not need a snapshot anymore you can delete it:

 ```
 lxc delete ubuntu-test/ubuntu-test-1